MartijnHoekstra2/IT-Handbook-guide2/Email Security.md

 1. If possible setup a Spam confidence levels (SCL)
 1. Use a Realtime BlackList (RBL)
 1. Setup or know the Outgoing Mail Control (limit sending per user / per day)
 1. Potential configure Geo IP to block specific countries.
-Beaware of the redundant mail servers when using Cloud-Based
+Beaware of the redundant email servers when using Cloud-Based
 1. Attachement filtering (Block .exe) and scan zip files atleast 2 layers deep
 1. If available use some sort of Advanced Threat Protection (Link reading / Sandboxing)
 1. Configure the SPAM filter
 1. Sender ID Filtering
 1. Configure SPF Record Hard/Soft fail
-1. E-mail encryption (TLS if available)
+1. Email encryption (TLS if available)
 1. User training for example a webinar
-1. When sending out mass e-mail set a banner for legal stand point
+1. When sending out mass email set a banner for legal stand point
-1. Don't post any mail addresses on your website instead of that use a contact form.
+1. Don't post any email addresses on your website instead of that use a contact form.
 Crawlers will catch your mail address
 1. Install and Configure MFA (Multi Factor Authentication)

 ## Gotcha's